gabrielpotamianos/summerizer/README.md

    python main.py config.json
    ```

+   The application first opens a login window so you can provide your Mattermost
+   username/email and password.
+After a successful login the background service
-   The background service runs alongside the UI.
-As unread conversations arrive,
+   runs alongside the summary UI.
+As unread conversations arrive, the summaries
-   the summaries are refreshed automatically.
+   are refreshed automatically.

 ## Project layout